 An organization's success ultimately depends on the commitment of its employees to the organization's strategic plan and goals.
-Montgomery County Public Schools (MCPS) is committed to employee recognition.
+Montgomery County Public Schools (MCPS) is committed to employee recognition, as evidenced in Our Call to Action: Pursuit of Excellence, Goal 4- Create a Positive Work Environment in a Self-renewing Organization.
 Recognizing and celebrating those employees who use their diverse knowledge, skills, creativity, and motivation to contribute to the overall success of MCPS is an important component of the Supporting Services Professional Growth System.
 The recognition component provides opportunity to highlight the individual achievement of staff in a positive and supportive manner that is consistent with a professional learning community.